Macro1027/a-level-physics-exam-buddy/README.md

 - Perplexity AI for providing the question generation capabilities
 - Streamlit for the interactive web framework

+## Logs

+The application generates various log files to help track processing and troubleshoot issues:

+- **app.log**: Main application log
+- **processing.log**: Exam paper processing log
+- **extraction_progress.json**: Progress tracking for question extraction

+All logs are stored in the `logs` directory.
+You can safely delete these files if you need to start fresh, but they're useful for debugging if you encounter any issues.

 ---

 © 2025 A-Level Physics Exam Buddy | Marco